 Start of clinical activities: December 1999

-Activities: war surgery, emergency surgery, general surgery, traumatology, internal medicine, and paediatrics
+Activities: Surgery for war victims, emergency surgery, general surgery, traumatology, internal medicine, paediatrics